Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy dynamics and Sisyphus cooling

-The concept of a L\'evy flight, where displacements are drawn from a common PDF with a power-law tail and summed, is problematic for a process describing spatial dynamics, as larger steps in space are expected to take longer.
+The notion of a L\'evy flight, where jump displacements are drawn from a common PDF with a power-law tail and summed, is problematic for a process describing spatial dynamics, as larger jump distances in space are expected to take longer.
 The power-law tail of the jump-size distribution means that the mean-squared displacement (MSD) of the L\'evy flight is infinite, which is unphysical as any real system will have a maximal speed of propagation.
 To remedy this, the concept of L\'evy \emph{walks} was introduced by~\cite{Shlesinger1987,Zaburdaev2015Review}.

 The simplest, one-dimensional, version of the L\'evy walk considers a particle starting at the origin at $t=0$.
-A random walk duration $\tau$ is drawn from a long-tailed PDF $\psi(\tau)$.
+A random walk-duration $\tau$ is drawn from a heavy-tailed PDF $\psi(\tau)$.
 A random velocity is also drawn, for example $\pm V_0$ each with probability $1/2$.
-During this interval the motion is ballistic, reaching $x=V_0\tau$.
+During this interval the motion is ballistic, reaching $x=\pm V_0\tau$.
 The process is then repeated (``renewed") and a new pair of walk duration and velocity is drawn.
-The position $x(t)$ of the particle is limited by the ballistic light cone $-V_0 t < x(t)< V_0 t$, and the moments of $x(t)$ never diverge.
+The position $x(t)$ of the particle is limited by the ballistic light cone $-V_0 t < x(t)< V_0 t$, and the moments of $x(t)$ never diverge for any finite $t$.
 If the distribution of walk durations does not have power-law tails, but is exponential, this model is essentially the Drude model for transport of electrons in metals and the diffusion is normal.
-In the L\'evy walk case the walk duration PDF is heavy tailed - $\psi(\tau) \sim \tau^{-(1 + \eta)}$.
-Here, if $1<\eta<2$ the variance of the flight duration diverges while if $0<\eta<1$ the mean flight duration also diverges.
+In the L\'evy walk case, the walk duration PDF is heavy tailed, $\psi(\tau) \sim \tau^{-(1 + \eta)}$.
+Here, if $1<\eta<2$ the variance of the flight duration diverges, while if $0<\eta<1$ the mean flight duration also diverges.
 This yields three dynamical phases for the MSD~\cite{Zaburdaev2015Review}